Does it feel risk-free & cost-effective to sell your products on an ex-work/ex-factory basis?

 - Add this as a new add on customer service and better your freight negotiations

-- Plywood: Century Ply, Green Ply, etc.
+- Plywood: Century Ply, Green Ply, and others

-- Polymer: Reliance Petro, Haldia Petro, etc.
+- Polymer: Reliance Petro, Haldia Petro, and others

-- Cement: most of the large players
+- Cement: most of the prominent players and others